USS Pennsylvania (1837)

 USS Pennsylvania was a three-decked ship of the line of the United States Navy, rated at 130 guns, and named for the state of Pennsylvania.
 She was the largest United States sailing warship ever built, the equivalent of a first-rate of the British Royal Navy.
 Authorized in 1816 and launched in 1837, her only cruise was a single trip from Delaware Bay through Chesapeake Bay to the Norfolk Navy Yard.
-The ship became a receiving ship, and during the Civil War was destroyed.
+The ship became a receiving ship, and during the American Civil War was destroyed.

 History

-Pennsylvania was one of the "nine ships to rate not less than 74 guns each" authorized by the US Congress on 29 April 1816.
+Pennsylvania was one of the "nine ships to rate not less than 74 guns each" authorized by the U.S. Congress on 29 April 1816.
 She was designed and built by Samuel Humphreys in the Philadelphia Navy Yard.
 Her keel was laid in September 1821, but tight budgets slowed her construction, preventing her being launched until 18 July 1837.
 The largest sailing warship ever built for the United States, she had three complete gun decks and a flush spar-deck and her hull was pierced for 136 guns.

 Exploding shell guns were replacing solid shot by the time Pennsylvania was fitting out.
 A Bureau of Ordnance Gun Register for 1846 records her armament as follows: